tecnomod-um/OntoGenix/GUI/Help_Guidelines/guidelines.md

 ## **3. MAPPING**

 - **Purpose**: In this phase, a mapping is created by making use of the ontology in conjunction with the original CSV dataset.

+- **Note**: This process is automatic and doesn't require a prompt.

 ---